scrapjs/require-stub/README.md

 </script>
 ```

-You can run even run PhantomJS:
+You can even run require in PhantomJS:

 ```
 mocha-phantomjs test/index.html